lmtani/s-scitamineum-pipelines/README.md

 This workflow is optimized for processing multiple samples in parallel, facilitating comparative genomic analyses of *S. scitamineum* lineages.

+---

 ### AssemblyGenePredictions

-This workflow annotates genes in a provided genome assembly using FunGAP, integrating RNA-seq data and a sister proteome to improve gene predictions.
+Annotates genes in a provided genome assembly using FunGAP, integrating RNA-seq data and a sister proteome to improve gene predictions.
 Due to licensing restrictions, the required software cannot be distributed via a public Docker image.